quizbowl/schema/index.md

 Start with the top-level [Tournament][tournament] object.
 You'll see how everything relates; note that while we include "to-one" and "to-many" relationships between objects, we do not include the inverse relationships, since they're not necessary for data interchange.
 Your app is welcome to model them.

+## Supported rule sets

+The schema supports matches conducted according to the following rule sets:

+* NAQT
+* Untimed NAQT
+* ACF
+* ACF with powers
+* PACE
+* Formats equivalent to any of the above with bounceback bonuses

+Other rule sets may be supported too.
+If you notice one missing from the above list, [let us know](https://github.com/puls/qb-schema/issues)!

 ## Serializing a tournament

 Once you've modeled all of your data, you may find yourself wanting to serialize it to a file and send it to somebody else.
 [Serialization][serialization] is on its own page.